bhattlab/scg_tools/README.md

 inter: launch interactive sessions
 check: check the status of your jobs
 cost: your charges over the past day, week, month and year
-top_users: the hall of fame
+top_users: the hall of fame.
+Top users in terms of cpu-minutes over the past day.

 ## Costs
 https://drive.google.com/file/d/1KGMNjtvN9BPkmpw7vVjCKbekTIE70E0M/view